app-generator/sample-django-charts-argon/README.md

 # Django Argon Charts

 Open-source **Django** Sample provided on top of **Argon Dashboard** design (free version).
 The sample provides functional code that shows different metrics regarding the sales in the last 12mo: total sales, total orders, best sale and best month (in sales value).
-Information is provided using charts, widgets and a paginated data table that allows to edit and add new sales.
+Information is provided using charts, widgets and a paginated data table that allows editing/adding new sales.

 <br />